-To situate your studies best, and in the great liberal arts tradition, both the German major and minor allow you to explore a broader context by taking courses from across the curriculum that will count toward your degree in German, in fields that include law, art history, philosophy and digital humanities,
+Both the German major and minor allow you to explore a broader context by taking courses from across the curriculum that will count toward your degree in German, in fields that include law, art history, philosophy and digital humanities,

 Awards, Prizes and Scholarships

 The Jim Stump Prize honors a devoted alumnus of the Class of 1953.
 It is awarded annually at the discretion of the Department of German and Arabic to an undergraduate of exceptional achievement in German.

 The James S. Wood Prize in German is awarded annually to honor an alumnus of the Class of 1965 who was killed in Vietnam.

 The Rising Star Award is given to a student at the beginning of his or her academic career who promises to shine in the future as a German major or minor.

 The Craig Hinkel Prize was established in 2000 in memory of Otto and Ruth Craig Hinkel and is awarded annually to a student (or students) who has (have) a dual interest in English and German literature.

 The Stephenson Scholarship is awarded every year at Commencement to a rising junior German major of great promise.
 It was established in honor of Buford S. “Steve” Stephenson, an alumnus of the class of 1942 and longtime professor and chair of the department.

 Dickens-Youngblood Award was established in recognition of two retired members of the German Department, David B. Dickens and Robert Youngblood.
 It is awarded to a high achieving German major in either their junior or senior year.